 Salisbury – For those looking to dig a little deeper into the area’s history, Salisbury offers the opportunity to visit Salisbury Cathedral which contains one of the four original Magna Carta manuscripts.
 Also here is Salisbury Museum which gives a deeper insight into what you’ll see at Stonehenge and Avebury.

 Bath – Featuring natural hot springs and gorgeous, honey-colored architecture, Bath is one of my favorite towns in the area.
-While it’s unlikely you’ll be able to do and see everything here in a single day (especially combined with Stonehenge and Avebury), taking a walk through the city and visiting the Roman Baths is a must.
+While it’s unlikely you’ll be able to do and see everything here in a single day, taking a walk through the city and visiting the Roman Baths is a must.

 If you started early enough in the morning, you should have no problem combining Stonehenge and Avebury with any one of the towns listed above.
 Just keep your eye on the time so that you can make it back to London in time to return your car before closing (assuming you picked it up the night before to get an early start).